iragca/capstone-project-2/docs/content/modeling/Graph_Building.md

 # Graph Builder

-This is the third preliminary step for training.
+This is the fourth preliminary step for training.
 This is where we build our graph and specify graph properties such as

 - whether the graph is heterogenous / homogenous
 - node types